ash0080/gun.doc.cn/Installation.md

   })
 ```

-After running you should see the message in the browser console.
+After running that, you should see the message in the console.

-> Note that right now, even though you import, Gun is defined and used as a global variable.
+> Note that for now, even though you import, GUN is defined and used as a global variable.

 ## Node

-First you need to install Gun with NPM or Yarn:
+First you need to install GUN with NPM or yarn:

 ```sh
 $ npm install gun